joel224/Campusevents---METS-school-of-engineering-_poly/README.md

-so i solved this using my own function with a logic that : it will check if there is working days , it will check by using a an equation that will substract the woring days from holidays while again substation of existing events +2(days for gathering funds , decorationsetc)
+so i solved this using my own function with a logic that : it will check if there is working days , it will check by using a an equation that will substract the woring days from holidays while again substation of existing events +2(days for gathering funds , decorationsetc) equation has still a bit more to explain .

+ but thankyou for reading